akhiltiwari13/cv-gen/artifacts/input_markdown_resumes/akhil-hft.md

 ### **Software Engineer – [Barclays](https://home.barclays/), Pune (Jun 2015 – May 2018)**

 - Worked on production bug fixes and toolchain integration tasks supporting For-Ex post-trade systems.
-- Built/Enhanced scripts for backend automation and integration of trading components including addition chron support for regular trading EOD updates.
+- Enhanced scripts for backend automation and integration of trading components for EOD updates.
-- Integrated HTTP and WebSocket communication support to the Message-Bus Publisher for regulatory data-updates on a dedicated polling thread.
+- Integrated HTTP and WebSocket communication support to the Message-Bus Publisher for regulatory data-updates.

 ---